Money 101 by step

 To Get Started:

-1. Click Sign Up
+1. Click Get Started

-5. Update your profile with your school for your chance to earn rewards
+3. Update your profile with your school

 What you'll learn